stevend94/GeometricBrownianMotionPlot/README.md

-When a large number of processes are included, the computations of the simulation and the plotting of many data points on the graph becomes quite strenuous on any cpu (obviously) but after several tests on machine I decided to set the maximal processes for the simulation at 200, whilst not restricting the number of iterations (usually set at 400, there was in occasion in which I accidently process 4000 iterations each for 200 processes which I didn't realise but be came suspicious when the applet was using 30/40% of my cpu).
+When a large number of processes are included, the computations of the simulation and the plotting of many data points on the graph becomes quite strenuous on any cpu (obviously) but after several tests on machine I decided to set the maximal processes for the simulation at 200, whilst not restricting the number of iterations (usually set at 400, there was in occasion in which I accidently process 4000 iterations each for 200 processes which I didn't realise but became suspicious when the applet was using 30/40% of my cpu).
 This ofcourse can be readily changed with any lower/higher value you wish, i've also included a couple of images of the stress tests below